Looking back at your preliminary task, what do you feel you have learnt in the progression from it to the full product?

 Thriller usually have a wide genre for audience but our media appeals to more than just one social group, although the audience would be more 18+ as the sub genre of this is Psychological thriller and this doe not really appeal to the teenage group.
 This is suggested in our opening from the props mostly.

-I have made a poster to show that the audience for our media product probably would not attract anyone under the age of 17-18.
+Example of a Psychological thriller poster I have made a poster to show that the audience for our media product probably would not attract anyone under the age of 17-18.
 In the making of this poster, I followed the trends of films such as 'The skin I live in' and Black Swan'.
 I done this to make sure I stuck with the same Genre and therefore only really attract the right audience suited to this film.The specific audience i think this is aimed at is a wide variety of people from different classes, ages and genders based on it's USP.
 I think the USP in our opening is the suggestion of a twisted mind and a gripping storyline.
 It's a discrete yet chilling opening which is mostly run by nothing but suggestion.
+I think overall, our audience will be varied in age gender and class but will mostly be over 18's considering certain aspects of the opening. |

 Q3: What kind of media institution might distribute your media product and why?